 Your mentor doesn’t tell you what kind of choices you should make to achieve your desired job or career or answer all questions about your future.
-With the help of your mentor, you can find out, what you want from your future and how to get there.
+With the help of your mentor, you can make a plan and set targets how to achieve your dream career.
 Your mentor is not there to offer you a job, internship or thesis position.

 What does it take to participate the programme?

 Mentoring requires commitment and motivation.
 The mentoring process proceeds with goal-oriented discussion that you plan.
 As a mentee (student) you are the more active participant and set targets, propose meetings, reschedule in the event of a cancellation, and hold on to what has been agreed.
 Please remember that as a mentee you represent the students of University of Oulu.